RemoteCloud/public-documentation/mkdocs/docs/examples/event-sync-sdk.md

 ```

 ## Prerequisites
-To be able to send and receive events, following conditions should be in place:
+To be able to send and receive events, following conditions have to be in place:

-* If an application is deployed on the Cloud/HQ location, then it should know location destination id(s);
+* If an application is deployed on the Cloud/HQ location, then it needs to know location destination id(s);
-* An application has to be registered in the AppStore and client credentials should be configured;
+* An application has to be registered in the AppStore and client credentials need to be configured;
 * The following permissions has to be granted for an application in the AppStore:
-   * _"event-sync/events/receive"_ - Should allow receive new events and confirm delivery;
+   * _"event-sync/events/receive"_ - Allow receive new events and confirm delivery;
-   * _"event-sync/events/send"_ - Should allow send new event to destination;
+   * _"event-sync/events/send"_ - Allow send new event to destination;
-   * _"event-sync/events/subscribe"_ - Should allow subscribe to events.
+   * _"event-sync/events/subscribe"_ - Allow subscribe to events.

 ## Initialization

 In order to create client(subscriber), SDK offers builder:

 - Use `EventSyncConnectionBuilder` to configure subscriber.
 - Specify Event Sync Service base URL, register AccessTokenProvider delegate.
 - Register event handler, if you would like to receive new events from another location.